-There are many steps in buying a home.
+There are many steps to buying a home.
 While it may be intimidating to the first-time buyer, having a great realtor will be an asset to you during the home buying process.
 Here’s a complete home buying overview of the most important things you should know about buying a home.
 Be sure to check out our home buying checklist to get an idea of the steps you need to take prior to this process.

 #1 Connect With A Realtor and Lender